reymon359/book-sentences/books/Sapiens A Brief History of Humankind/index.md

 The ability to create an imagined reality out of words enabled large numbers of strangers to cooperate effectively.

+Since large-scale human cooperation is based on myths, the way people cooperate can be altered by changing the myths – by telling different stories.

+In 1789 the French population switched almost overnight from believing in the myth of the divine right of kings to believing in the myth of the sovereignty of the people.

+ever since the Cognitive Revolution Homo sapiens has been able to revise its behaviour rapidly in accordance with changing needs.
+This opened a fast lane of cultural evolution, bypassing the traffic jams of genetic evolution.
+Speeding down this fast lane, Homo sapiens soon far outstripped all other human and animal species in its ability to cooperate.

+The behaviour of other social animals is determined to a large extent by their genes.
+DNA is not an autocrat.
+Animal behaviour is also influenced by environmental factors and individual quirks.

+in a given environment, animals of the same species will tend to behave in a similar way.

 ### 3 A Day in the Life of Adam and Eve